chadkluck/serverless-deploy-pipeline-atlantis/docs/Set-Up-via-Web-Console.md

 The service role and pipeline can be created using the Web Console which may be preferable if you are just starting out and want to visually see the components and their settings.

 1. Create an IAM Role for your CloudFormation Service
-2. Create a CodeCommit repository for your code and place `/application-infratructure/` at the root.
+2. Create a CodeCommit repository for your code and place `/application-infrastructure/` at the root
 3. Create a CloudFormation Pipeline stack

+> As an alternative to setting up manually via the Web Console, [AWS CLI commands](./Set-Up-via-AWS-CLI.md) can be used to create the service role and stack.

+## 1. Create Service Role in IAM Console

-##### Manually Copy and Perform Search/Replace
+### 1a: Manually Copy and Perform Search/Replace

 1. In the `/iam-cloudformation-service-role/` folder, make a copy of `SAMPLE-CloudFormationServicePolicy.json` and name the copy with your prefix instead of SAMPLE.
 The following command will do this assuming you are in the iam directory: `cp SAMPLE-CloudFormationServicePolicy.json ACME-CloudFormationServicePolicy.json`
 2. Open the copy and do a Find and Replace for each of the following: